Services

 Video of our Optical Shop

-The Levinson Eye Clinic in Denver offers a full service, on-site lab and optical shop, Image Optics, featuring ultrathin lenses and designer eyeglass frames.
-We sell frames from high end brands including Calvin Klein & DKNY.
+The Levinson Eye Clinic in Denver offers a full service optical shop, Image Optics, featuring ultrathin lenses and designer eyeglass frames.
+We sell frames from high end brands including Maui Jim and Ray Ban.

 Image Optics also sells a wide range of accessories, sunglasses and reading glasses.
-Our onsite lab can also make single-vision glasses in minutes and bifocals within 24 hours.
 Levinson Eye Clinic also offers the latest contact lens technologies.

 When to get Your Eyes Checked?